xataio/client-ts/.changeset/healthy-guests-wonder.md

 '@xata.io/cli': patch
 ---

-Add support for pgroll enabled branches to `xata push`
+Add support for pgroll enabled branches to pull and push commands